CIRL-UNC/12MLquestions/README.md

 ### Code to accompany the manuscript:
-#### Steve Mooney, Daniel Westreich, and Alexander Keil.
+#### Steve Mooney, Alexander Keil, and Daniel Westreich.
 13 Questions About Using Machine Learning in Causal Research (You Won’t Believe the Answer to Number 10!).
 Am J Epidemiol.
 2021.
 [Link](https://doi.org/10.1093/aje/kwab047)

 ### File descriptions: